tjheeta/vagrant-openstack-plugin/README.md

 * `network` - A name or id that will be used to fetch network configuration data when configuring the instance.
 NOTE: This is not compliant with the vagrant network configurations.
+* `address_id` - A specific address identifier to use when connecting to the instance.
+Overrides `network` above if both are set.
 * `security_groups` - List of security groups to be applied to the machine.
 * `tenant` - Tenant name.
 You only need to specify this if your OpenStack user has access to multiple tenants.